yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 > After careful consideration, I believe that <span style="font-weight:bold; color:rgb(255, 177, 10)">this trend is largely negative, because its societal and health-related harms far outweigh its individual benefits.</span>

+>[!note] 分析与论证（Analysis & Arguments）
+>
+>The primary reason for my view is <span style="font-weight:bold; color:rgb(255, 177, 10)">that it promotes a very narrow and often harmful standard of beauty.</span>
+>
+>To be specific, <span style="font-weight:bold; color:rgb(255, 177, 10)">social media and advertising constantly push a single type of look—often called the "internet-celebrity face"—which makes many young people feel anxious and insecure about their own natural appearance.</span> For instance, <span style="font-weight:bold; color:rgb(255, 177, 10)">we see a growing number of people pursuing the exact same features, like a high-bridged nose or unnaturally large eyes, which erodes individuality and aesthetic diversity.</span>
+>
+>Another significant factor that supports my position is <span style="font-weight:bold; color:rgb(255, 177, 10)">that the explosive growth of this market has led to serious health and safety risks.</span>
+>
+>This can be seen in <span style="font-weight:bold; color:rgb(255, 177, 10)">how the huge demand has outpaced effective government regulation.
+This has resulted in a large number of unlicensed clinics and unqualified practitioners operating illegally.</span> A clear example of this is <span style="font-weight:bold; color:rgb(255, 177, 10)">that news reports frequently expose tragic stories of botched surgeries that cause permanent damage or even death, highlighting the real dangers that many vulnerable consumers face.</span>

+>[!note] 结果与反思（Results & Reflection）
+>
+>Looking at the broader implications, this trend/policy could lead to <span style="font-weight:bold; color:rgb(255, 177, 10)">a society where more and more people, especially the youth, suffer from low self-esteem and body image issues.
+It risks creating a vicious cycle where individuals constantly feel the need to "fix" themselves to meet an impossible and uniform standard.</span>
+>
+>Of course, we should also acknowledge that <span style="font-weight:bold; color:rgb(255, 177, 10)">for a small group of people, such as accident victims or those with congenital defects, corrective plastic surgery can be a very positive and life-changing tool to rebuild confidence.</span> However, this benefit seems less critical when compared to the problems I've mentioned.

+>[!note] 结尾与展望（Ending & Exhoration）
+>
+>In conclusion, based on the analysis of <span style="font-weight:bold; color:rgb(255, 177, 10)">the promotion of toxic beauty standards</span> and <span style="font-weight:bold; color:rgb(255, 177, 10)">the severe public health risks</span>, I maintain my position that <span style="font-weight:bold; color:rgb(255, 177, 10)">the widespread social anxiety and physical dangers associated with this trend make it more of a problem than a solution for our society.</span>
+>
+>Therefore, the path forward is not to simply accept or reject <span style="font-weight:bold; color:rgb(255, 177, 10)">this trend</span>, but to <span style="font-weight:bold; color:rgb(255, 177, 10)">actively promote more diverse beauty standards in our media and education, and for the government to enforce much stricter regulations on the entire industry to protect its citizens.</span> It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_06"></h2>

 ##### T6: Do you think today’s college students spend too much time on the social media?
 Why is that?
 What are the possible benefits and risks?